For Colleges

 Other ways to partner with Wily

-We have been hired to conduct trauma training and asked to present to a variety of departments on campus.
+We conduct trauma training and presentations to a variety of departments on campus.
 This facilitates constructive and supportive interactions between campus offices and Wily Scholars.
 From the Career Center to the Dean’s Office, we can help your staff feel confident working with students managing complicated circumstances.

-To learn more about partnering with us, please reach out to Judi Alperin King (judi@thewilynetwork.org).
+To learn more about partnering with us, please reach out to Judi Alperin King, Executive Director.

 Partnerships are established based on the availability of staff and funding.